 Google just added a new feature to the Google Store that, frankly, I would have assumed it already had.
 You can now schedule professional installation for Nest products at the time of purchase via a partnership with OnTech and Handy.
 Prices for installation and technician availability will vary.
 Read More

 SwiftKey's changing again, but don't expect anything drastic this time around.
 The team has altered the keyboard installation process to make it easier to follow.
 The new one has fewer steps, reducing how much the user is presented with out of the gate.
 Read More

 In a quiet update to the web Market, Google today rolled out these handy charts showing on each app page a 30-day history of installs.
 The charts can help gauge relative popularity of a given app throughout the last 30 days of its existence, but are relatively basic and not very practical.

 Still, we'll take any addition to the Market that doesn't make it worse.
 I suppose it's actually kind of fun to see what effects new releases, updates, and promotional campaigns have on applications - for example, take a look at the chart of SwiftKey X, which recently went through a major revamp.
 Read More

 While Google Maps already made headlines today for omitting the changelog in the latest update, causing hundreds of 1-star comments, it does have a reason to celebrate, which overshadows this snafu by a long shot.
 The 50,000,000 installation mark, never before achieved by any app in the Market, has been reached, and by none other than Google Maps, making it the most downloaded Android application ever.

 It's no surprise - the absolute brilliance of the Maps team helped create a product which wows first-time users, single-handedly lures them over to Android, and keeps innovating time and time again.
+Who needs a standalone GPS device when you've got Google Maps?
 Read More